Pinball Number Count: Cover versions, parodies, and online analysis

 The Family Guy episode "The Father, the Son, and the Holy Fonz" used a plastic bubble-encased Stewie as the pinball in a parody of the segment.
 The vocal rhythm is referenced in the film Half Nelson, where Ryan Gosling's character Dan Dunne mumbles the numbers in the same fashion.

+American musician and YouTuber Charles Cornell did a 16-minute video analysis of the song, entitled "This Song Teaches Counting But Is INSANELY Hard To Count", exploring the music theory behind the song.

 Online game

 In 2019, sesamestreet.org released an online pinball game based on the animated segments.